mia-platform/documentation/docs/console/console-extensibility/activation.md

 ## Overrides

-Overrides allow you to edit the routes of a registered extension graphically applying these changes only for a specific activation.
-Activations without overrides show the extension's menu item as it was registered with [this API](/console/console-extensibility/registration.md#how-to-register-my-extension), while with overrides there could be graphical differences like a different icon or label.
+Overrides allow us to visually modify the routes within a registered extension, applying these alterations only for a specific activation.
+Activations lacking overrides display the extension's menu item as originally registered using [this API](./registration.md#how-to-register-my-extension), while with overrides there might be visual distinctions such as a different icon or label.

 :::info
-With overrides, it is possible to edit one or more routes of the registered extension, including routes of type `category`.
-The override on a route will apply only the specified changes and leave the others unchanged, so except for the routeId the other properties are optional.
+Using overrides allows you to modify one or more routes within the registered extension, including those marked as `category` routes.
+When applying an override to a route, only the specified alterations will take effect, leaving all other properties unchanged.
+Therefore, aside from the `routeId`, the remaining properties are optional.
 :::

 **Override properties**
-- `routeId`(_required_): specifies the id of the registered extension's route on which apply the changes
+- `routeId`(_required_): specifies the id of the registered extension's route to which the changes are applied
 - `order`
 - `icon`
 - `labelIntl`